Our Vision

 Phil Boxall is the General Manager of the Assets and Technology Branch at the Australian Antarctic Division (AAD).
 Phil’s position is responsible for planning, maintaining and managing the large suite of Antarctic infrastructure and assets in Antarctic, the sub Antarctic and in Tasmania and providing platforms, capabilities and systems to successfully operationalise science within the Australian Antarctic Program (AAP).
 Phil is responsible for leading the Branch to facilitate and enhance the value and impact of AAP activities through providing strategic and expert advice in technology and innovation; developing and managing new capabilities and emerging technologies for operations, facilities and equipment; & leveraging Australian and international partnerships to enhance technical capabilities.

-Phil is the current chair of the CAST Committee .
+Phil was chair of the CAST Committee in 2024.

 Delphine Lannuzel